Command & Conquer (DOS, Windows)

 Unused Mission Areas

 GDI Mission 1 uses a smaller layout of Mission 2, keeping features that were present off the map.
-It has slight differences - Mission 1 has a tiberium patch near the road, and also has the road branch to the east then north, coinciding with Mission 2's reinforcement gap.
+It has slight differences - Mission 1 has a tiberium patch near the road, and also has the road branch to the east then north, coinciding with Mission 2's gap on the north wall.

 GDI Mission 4, variant WA, has additional roads to the south of the map, as if the southern route was intended to be longer.